-What your nail appearance says about your health
+What does your nail appearance say about you health?

 If you’ve tried for so long to grow your nails and get them looking shiny and strong but failed, then maybe the issues could be internal rather than external.
 Keep reading for some nail health conditions and what it says about your health.

 If you’ve got dry and brittle nails, meaning they crack or break easily, this is most likely the same reason as dryness of the skin – dehydration and a dry environment.
 Make sure to drink water constantly, especially during the winter.